18 Must-Have Negotiation Skills For Procurement Professionals

 What Can We Learn From It?

-We can learn here that a demand-driven co-creation works, at least in the healthcare sector, to address the problems perceived by parties involved in the creation of a solution.
+We can learn here that demand-driven co-creation works, at least in the healthcare sector, to address the problems perceived by parties involved in the creation of a solution.

 Together with the clinicians and the patients, the collaboration worked well.
 The exchange of ideas, needs, solutions, standard practices, and legal limitations has become a valuable component to co-create an innovative solution.